kairos-io/kairos/docs/src/pages/reference/troubleshooting.md

 # Troubleshooting

-Things can go wrong, this section tries to give guidelines in helping out identify potential issues.
+Things can go wrong.
+This section tries to give guidelines in helping out identify potential issues.

-It is important first to check out if your issue was already submitted [in the issue tracker](https://github.com/kairos-io/kairos/issues)
+It is important first to check out if your issue was already submitted [in the issue tracker](https://github.com/kairos-io/kairos/issues).

 ## Gathering logs